XuraCorporate/KitV2/README.md

 The only action that is specific for one instance is the Replace action.

 ## Phase 3.1 - (Anti-)Affinity Rules
-In OpenStack until the Mitaka version the Affinity and the Anti-Affinity rules are mandatory actions.
+In OpenStack until the Mitaka version the Affinity and the Anti-Affinity rules were mandatory actions.
-From the following implementation blueprint https://blueprints.launchpad.net/nova/+spec/soft-affinity-for-server-group
+Here the implementation blueprint which explains what has changed and the reasons. https://blueprints.launchpad.net/nova/+spec/soft-affinity-for-server-group
 ```
 As a tenant I would like to schedule instances on the same host if possible,